 The hypernetwork intends to generate a set of optimal damping factors for GEC-SR-Net when a proper set of inputs is given.
 The architecture of this hypernetwork is motivated by the two observations.

 First, empirical experiments \cite{Rangan-ISIT17,Wang-2020,He-ISIT17,Meng-19ACCESS} have shown that the convergence of GEC-SR is highly relevant to the distribution of the transform matrix, $\qA$.
 However, the dimension of $\qA$ is usually large.
-Directly importing $\qA$ presents a computational burden to the hypernetwork.
-In \cite{Wang-2020}, a state evolution of GEC-SR is derived, which shows the MSE of the reconstruction at each iteration can be a function of the singular values of $\qA$ and the noise level.
+Thus, importing $\qA$ directly presents a computational burden to the hypernetwork.
+In \cite{Wang-2020}, a state evolution of GEC-SR, which shows the MSE of the reconstruction at each iteration can be a function of the singular values of $\qA$ and the noise level, is derived.
 Let

 be the singular values of $\qA$.
 Therefore, it is reasonable to let $\qsigma$ and the noise level be the input of the hypernetwork because the two parameters should be relevant to the convergence.

 Second, the simulation results in \cite{Wang-SPL20} have shown that the performance of GEC-SR-Net, with $\qbeta_{x} = \qbeta_{z}$ or $\qbeta_{x} \neq \qbeta_{z}$, is comparable.
 Therefore, we can tie the two damping factors together (i.e., $\qbeta_{x} = \qbeta_{z}$) during the training process to reduce the complexity of the hypernetwork.
 We simply use $\qbeta$ to denote the damping factors in this hypernetwork.